erodrigufer/CS_Resources/README.md

 * [Land chad's guide to setting up a webserver](https://landchad.net/domain): Step by step guide by Luke Smith on how to setup a server, its domain, firewall, etc... [_Luke Smith_]
 * [htop explained](https://peteris.rocks/blog/htop/): An in-depth guide into working with `htop`/`top`.

-## Site reliability
-* [Implementing health checks](https://aws.amazon.com/builders-library/implementing-health-checks/): An article about the reasoning behind implementing health checks and how they are implemented at AWS.

 ### Networking
 * [Using UFW as a Firewall](https://landchad.net/ufw): Very minimalistic/simple guide to configure UFW on a server. [_Luke Smith_]